OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

 ms.author: jasonjoh
 ---

-# Get and set add-in metadata for an Outlook add-in
+# Get and set add-in metadata for an Outlook Add-in

-You can manage custom data in your Outlook add-in by using either of the following:
+You can manage custom data in your Outlook Add-in by using either of the following:

 - Roaming settings, which manage custom data for a user's mailbox.

 - Custom properties, which manage custom data for an item in a user's mailbox.

-Both of these give access to custom data that is only accessible by your Outlook add-in, but each method stores the data separately from the other.
+Both of these give access to custom data that is only accessible by your Outlook Add-in, but each method stores the data separately from the other.
 That is, the data stored through roaming settings is not accessible by custom properties, and vice versa.
 The data is stored on the server for that mailbox, and is accessible in subsequent Outlook sessions on all the form factors that the add-in supports.

 ## Custom data per mailbox: roaming settings